hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Text

-Sections consisting of text should use a 8px vertical gap between text elements.
+In sections consisting of multiple blocks of text, an 8px vertical gap between text elements should be used.

 ![Example of a text section](/assets/patterns/form-patterns/text-section.png =600x*)